nubenetes/awesome-kubernetes/docs/api.md

 - [troyhunt.com: Your API versioning is wrong, which is why I decided to do it 3 different wrong ways](https://www.troyhunt.com/your-api-versioning-is-wrong-which-is/)
 - [infoq.com: A Standardized, Specification-Driven API Lifecycle](https://www.infoq.com/articles/Standardized-Specification-Driven-API-Lifecycle/)
 - [levelup.gitconnected.com: What’s Wrong With Your CRUD APIs— Besides Everything?](https://levelup.gitconnected.com/whats-wrong-with-your-crudy-interfaces-besides-everything-bde4f4c8cb8a) So… I heard you worship CRUDy REST interfaces.
+- [==dzone: Exploring the API-First Design Pattern==](https://dzone.com/articles/exploring-the-api-first-design-pattern) Learn how the API-first design pattern is a carbon copy of the successful writing approach that John Vester has leveraged for several years.

 ## Python FastAPI
 - [writersbyte.com: Introduction to APIs with Python FastAPI](https://writersbyte.com/introduction-to-apis-with-python-fastapi/)